SEB-Core/mongoose-recipes/README.md

 The second argument to `findByIdAndUpdate` is an object with the updated fields - `req.body`.

 The third argument is an optional object with various options in it.
-The option we want is `new: true`.
+The option you want is `new: true`.
 This ensures that the updated record is returned from the database:

 ```js
 const recipe = await Recipe.findByIdAndUpdate(req.params.id, req.body, { new: true })